 An extraordinarily complex language with a vast vocabulary, it is still widely used today in the reading of sacred texts and hymns.
 It belongs to the Indo-Aryan branch of the Indo-European languages by family.
 The classic dialect helps in learning new languages (such as German) and also developing aptitude for logic and maths, mainly Vedic maths.
 Sanskrit is traceable to the 2nd millennium BCE in a form known as Vedic Sanskrit, with the Rigveda as the earliest known composition.

 However, it is fading from the scene and declining in popularity in India.
 Now, only a few villages in India speak Sanskrit.
-Below is the list of places where Sanskrit is still largely spoken:

 1. Mattur, Karnataka